microsoft/azure-pipelines-yaml/design/environment.md

   - script: echo deploy web pkg
 ```

+**Note**:
-**Note**: Existing `job` supports `matrix` and `parallel` strategies, adding `environment` support to it would add additional exclusive strategies viz. `canary`, `blueGreen`, and `rolling` to the mix.
+- Existing `job` supports `matrix` and `parallel` strategies, adding `environment` support to it would add additional **mutually exclusive strategies** viz. `canary`, `blueGreen`, and `rolling` to the mix.
+Including it in existing `job` type would complicate the user experience.
+- Deployment job targeting the environment can run on agent or on server.

 ### Resources in an environment

-Target and record deployments against each group of resource in an environment.
-For example, an environment having web, database, and backend services.
+Target and record deployments against each group of resource aka namespace in an environment.
+For example, an environment having web, database, and backend-service namespaces.

 For example